IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
- - scraper_controller.py now saves StreamersMissingVideos object
+ - scraper_controller.py now records TimeLogs for Twitch API requests

 #### What is still in development?
 Known Issues?
 Still in development
- - Logs are not thread safe
+ - FilterLogs are not implemented in scraper_controller.py

 #### What's next?